awesomerank/awesomerank.github.io/lists/briatte/awesome-network-analysis.md

 > A voluntarily short list of applied, epistemological and methodological articles, many of which have become classic readings in network analysis courses.
 Intended for highly motivated social science students with little to no prior exposure to network analysis.

--   [Aux sources des grands réseaux d’interactions.
-Retour sur quelques propriétés déterminantes des réseaux sociaux issus de corpus documentaires](http://www.cairn.info/revue-reseaux-2008-6-page-21.htm), by Pascal Cristofoli, in French - Reviews the current state of relational sociology and network analysis in light of the large-scale and online data (_Réseaux_, 2008).
+-   [Aux sources des grands réseaux d’interactions.
+Retour sur quelques propriétés déterminantes des réseaux sociaux issus de corpus documentaires](http://www.cairn.info/revue-reseaux-2008-6-page-21.htm), by Pascal Cristofoli, in French - Reviews the current state of relational sociology and network analysis in light of the large-scale and online data (_Réseaux_, 2008).
 -   [Birds of a Feather, Or Friend of a Friend?
 Using Exponential Random Graph Models to Investigate Adolescent Social Networks](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2831261/), by Steven M. Goodreau, James A. Kitts and Martina Morris - Accessible introduction to the logic and application of exponential random graph modeling (_Demography_, 2001).
 -   [Chains of Affection: The Structure of Adolescent Romantic and Sexual Networks](http://www.soc.duke.edu/~jmoody77/chains.pdf), by Peter S. Bearman, James Moody and Katherine Stovel - Classic example of topological network analysis applied to a network of affective and sexual ties (_American Journal of Sociology_, 2004).
 -   [Coauthorship and Citation Patterns in the _Physical Review_](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.88.012814), by Travis Martin _et al._ - Highly typical study of scientific publishing productivity and collaboration through temporal network analysis ([preprint](http://arxiv.org/abs/1304.0473); _Physical Review E_, 2013).
 -   [The Convergence of Social and Technological Networks](https://www.cs.cornell.edu/home/kleinber/cacm08.pdf), by Jon Kleinberg - Discusses small-world effects and social contagion within the context of the Internet and social media (_Communications of the ACM_, 2008).
 -   [Deux traditions d'analyse des reseaux sociaux](http://www.cairn.info/resume.php?ID_ARTICLE=RES_115_0183), by Michael Eve ([English version](https://www.academia.edu/14524365/THE_TWO_TRADITIONS_OF_NETWORK_ANALYSIS); _Réseaux_, 2002).
 -   [Homophily and Contagion Are Generically Confounded in Observational Social Network Studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3328971/), by Cosma R. Shalizi and Andrew C. Thomas - Makes a very important point for the analysis of network diffusion and influence (_Sociological Methods and Research_, 2011).
--   [La notion de réseau complexe : du réseau comme abstraction et outil à la masse de données des réseaux sociaux en ligne](https://www.cairn.info/resume.php?ID_ARTICLE=COMOR_043_0015), by Alain Barrat, in French - Accessible introduction to the study of complex networks (_Communication & Organisation_, 2013).
+-   [La notion de réseau complexe : du réseau comme abstraction et outil à la masse de données des réseaux sociaux en ligne](https://www.cairn.info/resume.php?ID_ARTICLE=COMOR_043_0015), by Alain Barrat, in French - Accessible introduction to the study of complex networks (_Communication & Organisation_, 2013).
 -   [Network Analysis, Culture, and the Problem of Agency](http://www.ssc.wisc.edu/~emirbaye/Mustafa_Emirbayer/ARTICLES_files/network%20analysis,%20culture,%20and%20the%20problem%20of%20agency.pdf), by Mustafa Emirbayer and Jeff Goodwin (_American Journal of Sociology_, 1994), and [Manifesto for a Relational Sociology](http://www.ssc.wisc.edu/~emirbaye/Mustafa_Emirbayer/ARTICLES_files/manifesto%20for%20a%20relational%20sociology.pdf), by Mustafa Emirbayer (_American Journal of Sociology_, 1997) - Sociological foundations for a science of social ties.
 -   [Network Theory, Plot Analysis](https://sydney.edu.au/intellectual-history/documents/moretti_network_theory_plot_analysis.pdf), by Franco Moretti - Example applications of (fictional) network analysis in literary studies (_New Left Review_, 2011).
 -   [Node Centrality in Weighted Networks: Generalizing Degree and Shortest Paths](http://www.sciencedirect.com/science/article/pii/S0378873310000183), by Tore Opsahl, Filip Agneessens and John Skvoretz - Explores the generalization of network centrality and distance measures to (positively) valued graphs (_Social Networks_, 2010; [companion website](https://toreopsahl.com/tnet/)).